 He’d wandered by a basement window in the Museum of Natural History in Vienna and caught a glimpse of an office.
 It looked normal, with a desk, computer, and shelves, but there was also something entirely out of place – a stuffed antelope.

-A towering brown bear calmly waiting in an elevator.
-A room of taxidermized animals patiently lined side by side on trolleys.
-A shark curiously peaking its head around a corridor.
-A monkey kindly holding a mirror for a badger to see its reflection.
+A towering brown bear is calmly waiting in an elevator.
+A room of taxidermized animals is patiently lined side by side on trolleys.
+A shark curiously peaks its head around a corridor.
+A monkey kindly holds a mirror for a badger to see its reflection.

 The absurdity of each image is apparent, but the fascination of each piece truly sets in when you discover that Pichler did not set up a single exhibit before shooting.
 He just wandered through the vast storage areas and hidden corridors of the museum and captured what he found.

 You can’t help but smile as you come across each photograph, each one more comical than the last, but at the same time, there is an eeriness to each still.
-Stored away in forgotten hallways and cellars, these animals appear lost to the world, until they are rolled out for the next exhibition.
+Stored away in forgotten hallways and cellars, these animals appear lost to the world until they are rolled out for the next exhibition.

 Of course, the humor is always present in every scenario, reigning us back in to truly appreciate the juxtaposition of the animals and their environment.
 Never in death has there been so much life as with the Skeletons in the Closet.